Introduction to GreenREFORM

 The ambition is that GreenREFORM will be integrated with the tool set of relevant authorities, think tanks, interest groups etc., and that the model as well as the underlying data will be freely available to the extent possible.

 The project was started by Peter Birch Sørensen, whom in 2016 formulated the research project “THE GREEN REFORM MODEL: A Model of the Interaction of the Environment and the Danish Economy”.
 The Carlsberg Foundation financed the project with 6.05 mio.
 DKK.
 In addition, the Economic Policy Research Network contributed 0.25 mio.
 DKK to the University of Copenhagen and the KR Foundation contributed 0.25 mio.
 DKK to finance the development of the model in the DREAM group.
 In 2019 the Danish Ministry of Finance joined the project by funding the creation of a dedicated model group with four economists and four research assistants as part of DREAM group.
-The grant from the Ministry of Finance is for 6.76 mio.
-DKK and runs over two years from October 2019.
+The grant from the Ministry of Finance is for 14.3 mio.
+DKK and runs from October 2019 and up to the end of 2022.

 Read more about the organization of the GreenREFORM project